garden-io/garden/docs/basics/installation.md

 (If you're not yet familiar with Garden configuration files, see: [Configuration files](../using-garden/configuration-files.md))

-### Hostname

-Garden needs the Kubernetes instance to have a hostname.
-By default Garden will use `<minikube-ip>.nip.io`.
-If you'd like to use a custom hostname, you can specify it via the `ingressHostname` in the `local-kubernetes` provider config (see above).

 ### Anything else?

 Once the above is set up, the `local-kubernetes` plugin will automatically configure everything else Garden needs to